theory/justatheory/content/post/postgres/mini-summit-two.md

     Thought it would be too time-consuming to add them all through the community process.

-    *   *Steven Miller: in chat: "From Steven Miller : Also with apt packaging, it requires to install to a specific path, but we needed to customize the install path based on what pg_config shows for share lib and package lib dir.
+    *   *Steven Miller: in chat: "Also with apt packaging, it requires to install to a specific path, but we needed to customize the install path based on what pg_config shows for share lib and package lib dir.
         That way we could persist extension installations on tembo cloud"

 *   Weighed pros and cons of building one.
 Pros: